caokai1073/UnionCom/scNMT/README.md

 2) We used a MinMaxScaler normalization for RNA expression data. (line 179-180 in attached "UnionCom.py") The result of alignment are shown in "result/".

-In the original version, we did not use MOFA's built-in methods for preprocessing data, but we find it is a more efficient way.
-The "Eaccess_MOFA.txt" and "Emethy_MOFA.txt" in Github are preprocessed by MOFA built-in methods.
+In the original version, we did not use MOFA's built-in methods for preprocessing data, but we found it is a more efficient way.
+The "Eaccess_MOFA.txt" and "Emethy_MOFA.txt" in Github were preprocessed by MOFA built-in methods.
 The numbers in "type1.txt" and "type2.txt" mean different cell stages. ''0" represents "E5.5", '1" represents "E6.5".'2" represents "E7.5" (See "proecess.py" for the generation of "type1.txt" and "type2.txt").

 In the scNMT-seq data we obtained, the authors of scNMT-seq paper did not provide the "E4.5" data.
 But they have already updated new data.
 According to my observation, the RNA expression is the most difficult to match.